Hi, I'm Andrew Millspaugh

 Simplification

 I am skilled at relentless simplification.
 I often ask a lot of questions in order to get to a deeper understanding of something.
-I strongly resonate with the oft referenced and usually misattributed idea of 'If you cannot explain something in simple terms, you don't understand it'.
+I strongly resonate with the oft-referenced and usually misattributed idea of 'If you cannot explain something in simple terms, you don't understand it'.

 Abstraction and Higher-level Thinking